 B2C audiences, on the other hand, are more susceptible to marketing content that feeds on emotion.
 They are motivated to buy products that make them feel good or achieve an end result.
 Therefore, you will want to utilize compelling sales copy and highlight customer testimonials in order to convert B2C customers.

 Businesses and consumers vary in how long they will take to convert.
 The overall sales cycle – or timeline – will be different.

 For B2B, it may take longer for them to make a decision because they have little incentive to buy on impulse.
 They have a company budget to consider and may have to converse with the rest of their team before they make a decision.
 Also, they may be investing in a product or service on a subscription basis that extends to months or even years at a time.

 B2C, on the other hand, can benefit from impulse buyers.
 A consumer may see a product and make a purchase within a matter of minutes.
 The sales cycle tends to be much shorter.
 They may buy a product from an ad or something they see on Instagram.
 With B2B, the entire Awareness-to-Purchase process is more reliant on you building relationships with B2B decision-makers over a longer period of time.

 B2B or B2C: Which Marketing Approach is Best for You?

 If you’re in the business of selling directly to consumers, then you’ll want to adopt a B2C marketing approach.
 If, however, your goal is to reach and sell to other businesses, then B2B is the way to go.

-The good news is that B2B marketing is made easy when you have the right system and tools in place.
-At Visitor Queue, we help B2B businesses generate more leads without having to tinker around with paid ads or social media.
+The good news is that B2B marketing is easy when you have the right system and tools in place.
+At Visitor Queue, we help B2B businesses generate more leads.
+Do this without having to tinker around with paid ads or social media.
 Get leads straight from your website to your inbox – it’s that simple.